CRMLA – Residential Mortgage Loan Report/Holden Act Report

 - My company files a report with the appropriate federal agency as required by the Home Mortgage Disclosure Act (HMDA).
 Do I need to file?

-No, please complete the reverse side of the cover page indicating that you file a report as required by HMDA and include the name of the federal agency this report is filed with, sign, scan and submit to Holden.Inquiries@dfpi.ca.gov.
+No, please complete page 2 of the form indicating that you file a report as required by HMDA.
+Please include the name of the federal agency this report is filed with, sign, scan and submit the form to Holden.Inquiries@dfpi.ca.gov.

 - I am a CFL broker.
 Do I need to file?

-No, the Residential Mortgage Loan Report only applies to residential mortgage lenders; however, please complete the reverse side of the cover page indicating you are a broker, sign, scan and submit to Holden.Inquiries@dfpi.ca.gov.
+No, the Residential Mortgage Loan Report only applies to residential mortgage lenders; however, please complete page 2 of the form indicating you are a broker; then sign, scan and submit to Holden.Inquiries@dfpi.ca.gov.

 - I did not make any loans in the previous year.
 Do I need to file anything?

-Yes, submit the reverse side of the cover page indicating you did not have any activity in the previous year.
+Yes, complete page 2 of the form indicating you did not have any activity in the previous year; then sign, scan and submit to Holden.Inquiries@dfpi.ca.gov.

 - When is the report due?